albertodonato/asynclxd/README.rst

 |Latest Version| |Build Status| |Coverage Status| |Documentation Status|

-aioLXD is an asyncio-based client for the LXD_ REST API.
+aioLXD is an asyncio-based client library for the the LXD_ REST API.

 It provides an high level API to interact with resources on LXD servers, such as containers, images, networks, profiles and storage.